aoijs/website/forums/posts/1029818509364047933/ryko5y.md

 ---
 title: "Random memes"
-description: "They are funny images of trending memes totally in Spanish.
+description: "They are funny images of trending memes totally in Spanish."

-Requires the package: meme-muichiro-english

-Install it: npm i meme-muichiro-spanish"
 authors:
   name: "@pixeles10"
   title: Member - 1029818509364047933